Rural Exchange

 Stage 3: Fieldwork

-Fieldwork will focus on primary data collection through six linked work packages to develop an informed understanding of experiences of CLLD, SRN and SRA and develop future options and practical recommendations
+We will collect data through six linked work packages to develop an informed understanding of experiences of CLLD, SRN and SRA, and develop future options and practical recommendations

 Our approach is informed by the need to: